Beyond Facebook: 12 Top Free Alternatives to Facebook Groups Compared

 5. Reddit

-Reddit is a social news aggregation site with over 430 million monthly active users.
+Reddit is one of the most popular online forum websites with over 430 million monthly active users.
 The vast majority of people use it for chatting, news, or entertainment purposes, and business professionals use it as an advertising platform.

 Summary of key features: